xlwings/xlwings-officejs-quickstart/README.rst

 4. **Install Python dependencies**:

-   * Local Python installation: create a virtual or Conda environment and install the Python dependencies by running: ``pip install -r requirements.txt``.
+   * Local Python installation: create a virtual or Conda environment and install the Python dependencies by running (replace ``fastapi`` with your framework): ``pip install -r requirements-fastapi.txt``.
    * Docker: skip this step.

 5. **xlwings license key**:

    Get a free `trial license key <https://www.xlwings.org/trial>`_ and install it as follows:

    * Local Python installation: ``xlwings license update -k your-license-key``
    * Docker: set the license key as ``XLWINGS_LICENSE_KEY`` environment variable.
 The easiest way to do this is to run ``cp .env.template .env`` in a Terminal/Command Prompt and fill in the license key in the ``.env`` file.

-6. **Start web app**:
+6. **Start web app**

-   * Local Python installation: with the previously created virtual/Conda env activated, start the Python development server by running the Python file with the desired implementation.
-For example, to run the backend with FastAPI, run the following: ``python app/server_fastapi.py``.
-You could also run the file via the capabilities offered by your editor.
+   * Local Python installation: with the previously created virtual/Conda env activated, start the Python development server by running the Python file with the desired implementation

+     - FastAPI: ``python app/server_fastapi.py``
+     - Starlette: ``python app/server_starlette.py``
+     - Django: ``python app/server_django.py runsslserver --certificate certs/localhost+2.pem --key certs/localhost+2-key.pem`` Note that if you're using VBA, Office Scripts, or Google Apps Script instead of Office.js, you can also use the Django development server by running ``python app/server_django.py runserver`` instead (Office.js is the only client to support custom functions though).

    * Docker: run ``docker compose up`` instead.
-Note that Docker by default uses the FastAPI implementation, so you'll need to edit ``docker-compose.yaml`` if you want to change that.
+Note that Docker has been set up with FastAPI, so you would need to edit ``docker-compose.yaml`` and ``Dockerfile`` if you want to use a different framework.

-   If you see the following, the server is up and running:
+   If you see the following, the server is up and running (showing the FastAPI implementation):

    .. code-block:: text